lincc-frameworks/benchmarking-asv/docs/index.rst

-.. benchmarking-asv documentation main file.
+.. benchmarking_asv documentation main file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to benchmarking-asv's documentation!
+Welcome to benchmarking_asv's documentation!
 ========================================================================================

 .. toctree::